How to sell a house with code violation in Missouri hero Kansas City

 Sell House with Code Violations Kansas City

 Yes, you should disclose any code violations when selling a house.
 Not doing so can cause legal issues and break the real estate contract.
-In Missouri, you must legally inform all known code violations.
+In Missouri, you must legally inform us of all known code violations.
 Here’s how to go about it:

 1. Full Disclosure: Tell your realtor about any code violations so they can plan the right approach.